OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 .. note:: Resources imported from vCenter will have their names appended with a the name of the cluster where this resources belong in vCenter, to ease their identification within OpenNebula.

-.. note:: vCenter VM Templates, Networks, Distributed vSwitches, Datastores, VMDKs and Virtual Machines can be imported regardless of their position inside VM Folders, since OpenNebula will search recursively for them.
+.. note:: vCenter VM Templates, Networks, Distributed vSwitches, Datastores, VMDKs and Virtual Machines can be imported regardless of their position inside VM Folders.